One of the stops during our last Binondo food trip was Dong Bei Dumplings. I have heard/read about this place from friends so I was eager to try it.

 Since we are still full from our lunch in Sincerity, we didn't order a lot.

 We tried the Steamed Dumplings with Pork Stuffing (Php 100, 14 pcs), and Xiao Long Pao (Php 90, 6 pcs).
 I borrowed the Steamed Dumplings with Chive Stuffing (Php 100, 14 pcs) from the other table for a photo op. :p

 I think the dumplings were left in the steamer too long because it was saggy when it was served to us.
 Also, it was bland for my taste buds.
 I was surprised that my companions agree with me.

 |Xiao Long Pao|

 The wrapper of the Xiao Long Pao, or soup dumplings, was of good quality.
 However, it doesn't have as much soup as I expected.
 It was adequate for the price, nevertheless.

 Sodas are also available, but you can also try Wang Lo Kat Herbal Tea while eating the dumplings.

 |Wang Lo Kat|

 Dong Bei wasn't as fantastic as I expected, but maybe we just went on a bad day.
-Nevertheless, I'll consider visiting it again should I have a Binondo food trip once again.
+Nevertheless, I'll consider visiting it again should I have another Binondo food trip in the future.

 Shanghai Fried Siopao (Php 17).
 Eat it while hot.
 I swear, it's worth burning your tongue.